- Questions about the RA Application

 Please send your references the following link to complete by March 1: https://go.geneseo.edu/RAReference21_22

 We recommend that you are in communication with your references throughout the process.
 It is your responsibility to ensure that your references have completed the reference form on time.
 Incomplete or late references will prevent you from moving forward in the RA Selection process.

 I do not have a resume.
 Where do I begin?

-The Office of Career Development is an excellent resource for resume preparation.
+The Office of Career Design is an excellent resource for resume preparation.
 There are also plenty of resources on the internet.
 Use your favorite search engine to peruse styles for formatting and information to include.

 I missed the application deadline, can I still be considered for the RA Position?

 No. Completing the application is essential to move forward in the RA Selection Process.
 Late applications will not be accepted under any circumstances.
 In addition, all parts of the application must be completed and submitted timely.
 This includes reference forms.
 If your references are submitted past the March 1 deadline, your application will be considered incomplete and you will not be moving on to the interview portion of the RA Selection Process.

 What can I expect at the RA Interview Day?

 Interview Day will take place on Saturday, March 6, 2021 (schedule TBD).
 Please reserve this entire day now; your participation is mandatory for consideration for all RA positions.
 We will share details in the spring directly with candidates who will be participating.